UlricusR/multilingual-github-pages/README.md

 ## Assumptions and Pre-Requisites

-- You have a valid GitHub account
+- You have a GitHub account
 - You have git installed on your computer and know how to apply its command line commands (I am working with MacOS terminal, but the git commands should be identical across all platforms)
+- You are [authenticated with GitHub](https://docs.github.com/en/authentication) from your command line
 - You know the difference between GitHub and git
 - You have [Jekyll](https://jekyllrb.com) installed on your computer and are familiar with its basics